Donders-Institute/bidscoin/docs/installation.md

     pip install -e git+https://github.com/Donders-Institute/bidscoin#egg=bidscoin

-If you do not have git (or any other version control system) installed you can download the code and unzip the code yourself in a directory named e.g. `bidscoin` and run (with or without the `-e` option):
+If you do not have git (or any other version control system) installed you can download the code and unzip the code yourself in a directory named e.g. `bidscoin` and run (again, with or without the `-e` option):

     pip install -e bidscoin